Japan–North Korea Pyongyang Declaration: 2006

 In January 2006, North Korean leader Kim Jong-Il announced the indefinite suspension of all missile testing and nuclear programs.
 However, in July 2006, North Korea launched long-range missiles, leading to the United Nations and affiliates passing a worldwide resolution ordering the state to dismantle their nuclear program.
 The United States agreed to suspend its oil delivery alliance.
 The Japanese government further imposed sanctions including the unilateral ban of North Korean imports and the prohibition of the Man Gyong Bong 92 ferry from Japanese waters.
 This resulted in several meetings, the six-party talks, involving representatives from North Korea, South Korea, China, Russia, Japan, and the United States.

 Following the July launch, in October representatives from North Korea announced their nuclear testing had been successful, leading the United Nations to impose further sanctions including suspension of economic aid from the American government.

 2007

 Following the six-party talks, the three initial meetings were unsuccessful in negotiations.
-In February, North Korea shut down its largest nuclear power station in exchange for an aid package from the United Nations valued at over $400 million USD.
+In February, North Korea shut down its largest nuclear power station in exchange for an aid package from the United Nations valued at over US$400 million.